iMDT/snap-utils/README.md

 This very simple set of scripts can be used as base scripts for your backup strategy.

-For consistent LVM snapshots you need to:
+What we learned is that for consistent LVM snapshots you need to:
       * If it's a mysql server, FLUSH ALL TABLES WITH READ LOCK
       * Sync disk
       * FSFREEZE all filesystems
-    * Take snapshot of disk (in our case it's done on DOM0 of Xen)
+      * Take snapshot of entire VM disk (can be done at some RAID controllers also)
       * UNFREEZE all filesystems

-This script take care of doing all of these operations in a predefined amount of maximum time.
+This script take of the steps above with a predefined timeout, avoiding whole system locks.

-It means that your backup script will not put the database on "a waiting forever" state.

-Also, the FSFREEZE is very dangerous, as it freezes all the systems, for that, a timeout is used.

-If the main backup process doesn't call the pos_snap_command, it will unfreeze after specified time.
+FSFREEZE command is very dangerous, because it put on hold all processes that try to hit disk.
+It's why we included a timeout for the unlock operation.
+If the pos_snapshot command is not called after a predefined timeout, it's called automatically by system.

 usage
 =====